coreos/enhancements/os/20201103-full-disk-raid.md

 Users can write FCC sugar that enables redundant boot and/or an encrypted root volume.
 There are three cases:

 1. The sugar only specifies encrypted root.
 FCCT desugars the section into a LUKS volume within the existing root partition, and a root filesystem layered on top.
 2. The sugar only specifies redundant boot.
 FCCT desugars the section into an Ignition config which completely recreates the partition structure on each specified disk.
-The config creates partitions, RAID volumes, and filesystems for the root, boot, and ESP partitions, and partitions for each BIOS-BOOT replica.
+The config creates partitions, RAID volumes, and filesystems for the root and boot partitions; partitions and independent filesystems for each ESP replica; and partitions for each BIOS-BOOT replica.
 3. The sugar specifies both.
 FCCT desugars similarly to the second case, with the addition of a LUKS volume.

 If redundant boot is specified, Dracut glue detects the corresponding config stanzas, saves the corresponding on-disk data to RAM before the Ignition disks phase, and restores it after disks phase completes.
 The glue also replicates the boot sector when replicating BIOS-BOOT.